Parable of the Renegades

 The same formation of dishes was laid in front of Rio, who sat across him, and to his curiosity, there was a set meant for a third person meant to be seated on the left side of the table.

 Who could this third person be?
-Lucas decided to find out for himself later because, at that moment, he was somewhat worried about how he was going to eat.
+Lucas conceded to finding out for himself later.
+At the moment, he was somewhat worried about how he was going to eat.

-However, in Nihan, it looked like there was some sort of strict etiquette that had to be followed.
-Lucas tapped his nails to a beat on the table to make himself appear occupied as he wondered if Rio would just finish him off right here and now if he displayed any bad manners on the table.
-Maybe the nail tapping needed to stop too.
+In Nihan, however, it looked like there was some sort of strict etiquette that had to be followed.
+Lucas drummed his nails to a beat on the table to make himself appear occupied as he wondered if Rio would just finish him off right here and then if he displayed any bad manners on the table.
+Maybe the nail drumming needed to stop too.

 Clasping her hands together in a manner to look like she was praying, Rio spoke something in her native tongue.